-One of the fundamental goals in neuroscience research, is to understand how the brain integrates the multitude of sensory cues from a constantly changing environment to generate appropriate behavioral responses and ultimately form memory.
-Our lab aims to investigate these processes in the context of social behaviors.
+One of the fundamental goals of neuroscience research is to understand how the brain integrates the multitude of sensory cues arising from a constantly changing environment to generate appropriate behavioral responses and ultimately form memories.
+Our laboratory aims to investigate these processes in the context of social behaviors.

 Drosophila melanogaster as a model system

-To tackle these questions, our lab use the fruit flies Drosophila melanogaster as a model system.
-Drosophila represents a valuable genetic model system, and its use has shed light into many biological processes of medical interest, such as aging, memory, sleep deprivation, and drug abuse.
-It offers nearly unlimited genetic tractability and has a simple brain compared to vertebrate model systems, with 1.000-10.000 times less neurons.
-Moreover, it has emerged as an important model to investigate the neural and molecular mechanisms underlying aggression.
+To address these questions, our laboratory uses the fruit fly, Drosophila melanogaster, as a model system.
+Drosophila is a powerful genetic model that has provided key insights into numerous biological processes of medical relevance, including aging, memory, sleep regulation, and addiction-related behaviors.
+It offers exceptional genetic tractability and a relatively simple nervous system compared to vertebrates, containing approximately 1,000-10,000 times fewer neurons.
+Importantly, it has also emerged as a highly relevant model for investigating the neural and molecular mechanisms underlying aggression.

 Photo credit: "Atlas of Drosophila morphology, wild type and classical mutants, 2013"